Jijareference/SN74HC595_STM32G0XX/README.md

 ## Working principle
 Each digital output has its own bit in a byte.
 For example, if you need to control the second pin, you would send **0b00000010**.
 This library contains 8 constants for convenient control (PIN1 - PIN8).
+## Warning
+This lib conatins time delay and not recommendet to use in real projects.
+In the feauture virsions will added non_delay logicl.